-Aeroplan – one of Canada’s most popular flight reward programs – got a major facelift this fall.
+Aeroplan – one of Canada’s most popular flight reward programs – got a major facelift in 2020.
 Air Canada launched the new and improved Aeroplan loyalty program on November 8, 2020.
-While not all of the new features are available right away (that’s coming in early 2021), this is a great opportunity to test out the program and get a jump start on accumulating rewards—even if your flight plans are currently grounded due to the global pandemic.
+Time to test out the program and get a jump start on accumulating rewards—even if your flight plans are currently grounded due to the global pandemic.

 Based on our expert review, most of the changes are good and improve the Aeroplan program.
 These include a simpler redemption system, opening up all seats for booking on Air Canada flights, the elimination of carrier surcharges (hooray!), the ability to pool your points with family members—plus a few new perks are still in the works.
-There will also be changes to Aeroplan credit cards, and a new set of welcome offers are already available.
+There are changes to Aeroplan credit cards, and a new set of welcome offers are available.
 The only downside for some collectors may be the new dynamic pricing, but others might benefit from this addition.
-Overall, the changes are positive and keep reading to learn more about what’s coming down the pipeline for the Aeroplan program.
-Here’s an overview of the Aeroplan changes that started to roll out in late 2020:
+Overall, the changes are positive and keep reading to learn more about what’s changed with the Aeroplan program that started to roll out in late 2020:

 New Rewards Structure